aacfactory/fns/README.md

 ---

 Fn services for Golang.
 Simplify the development process by using standardized development scheme.
-Every thing is service.
+Every thing is function.

 ## Features
 * [x] Applicable to enterprise projects